 \end{thm} We refer to \S~\ref{dim:ADLV} for unexplained notations.
-Thanks to Proposition~\ref{intro:RZ}, when $(G,b,\mu)$ is of Hodge type, we get the dimension formula of the corresponding Rapoport-Zink space\footnote{When the first draft version of the paper was completed, Hamacher released his preprint \cite{Ham1} where Rapoport's conjecture for PEL type Rapoport-Zink spaces was solved.}.
+Thanks to Proposition~\ref{intro:RZ}, when $(G,b,\mu)$ is of Hodge type, we obtain the dimension formula of the corresponding Rapoport-Zink space\footnote{When the first draft version of the paper was completed, Hamacher released his preprint \cite{Ham1} where Rapoport's conjecture for PEL type Rapoport-Zink spaces was solved.}.

-Not surprisingly, after the machinery is set up, we can imitate the methods used in the equal characteristic situation (with one innovation): the arguments of \cite{GHKR} apply here and reduce to prove Theorem~\ref{intro:dim} for those $b$ that are the so-called superbasic $\sigma$-conjugacy classes.
-It was shown in \cite{GHKR,CKV} that if $G$ is of adjoint type, superbasic $\sigma$-conjucay classes exist only when $G=\on{PGL}_n$ or $G=\Res_{E/F}\on{PGL}_n$, where $E/F$ is an unramified extension.
-The case when $G=\on{PGL}_n$ was treated in \cite{V} (in the equal characteristic situation but the same arguments apply here).
-The case $G=\Res_{E/F}\on{PGL}_n$ was treated in \cite{Ham2} in the equal characteristic situation and then was adapted in \cite{Ham1} to deal with the corresponding Rapoport-Zink spaces.
-Our innovation here is a reduction of the case $G=\Res_{E/F}\on{PGL}_n$ to the case $G=\on{PGL}_n$ case so one can apply \cite{V} directly (see Proposition \ref{unramified to split}).
-This in particular gives a much shorter proof of the main result of \cite{Ham2} (assuming \cite{V}).
-We mention that this reduction step uses the representability of $X_\mu(b)$ for non-minuscule $\mu$ (even we just interested in proving Theorem \ref{intro:dim} for Rapoport-Zink spaces), and also the semismallness of the convolution products for affine Grassmannians.
+Not surprisingly, after the machinery is set up, we can imitate the methods used in the equal characteristic situation (with one innovation): we can apply the arguments of \cite{GHKR} in the current setting and reduce to prove Theorem~\ref{intro:dim} for those $b$ that are the so-called superbasic $\sigma$-conjugacy classes.
+It was shown in \cite{GHKR,CKV} that if $G$ is of adjoint type, superbasic $\sigma$-conjugacy classes exist only when $G=\on{PGL}_n$ or $G=\Res_{E/F}\on{PGL}_n$, where $E/F$ is an unramified extension.
+The case when $G=\on{PGL}_n$ was treated in \cite{V} (in equal characteristic but the same arguments apply to mixed characteristic as well).
+The case when $G=\Res_{E/F}\on{PGL}_n$ was treated in \cite{Ham2} in the equal characteristic situation and then was adapted in \cite{Ham1} to deal with the corresponding Rapoport-Zink spaces.
+Our innovation here is a reduction of the $\Res_{E/F}\on{PGL}_n$ case to the $\on{PGL}_n$ case so one can invoke the results of \cite{V} directly (see Proposition \ref{unramified to split}).
+It in particular gives a much shorter proof of the main result of \cite{Ham2} (assuming \cite{V}).
+We note that this reduction step uses the representability of $X_\mu(b)$ for non-minuscule $\mu$ (even we are just interested in proving Theorem \ref{intro:dim} for minuscule $\mu$) and also the semismallness of convolution maps of affine Grassmannians.